 I looked down I could see other house with nice pool in the backyard.

-Talking about houses in this region, I saw notices at the real estate agents – a nice old stone house with 4 bedrooms, spacious and beautiful kitchen, living room with a fireplace, chimney, with a 20m x 5m pool in 1800 m2 garden…in South of France, the market price is about 200-250k USD!
-It would be far from the center but I would love to have one!
+Talking about houses in this region, I saw notices at the real estate agents – a nice old stone house with 4 bedrooms, a spacious and beautiful kitchen, a living room with a fireplace and chimney, with a 20m x 5m pool in an 1800 m2 garden… in the South of France, the market price is about 200-250k USD!
+It would be far from the center, but I would love to have one!

 I didn’t go up to the top where I could see a fascinating troglodyte fort.